 Week 1 / Clown Foundation

 The first week will be an exploration of the fundamental principles of Spymonkey’s approach to creating comedy theatre.
 Led by Aitor Basauri, we will look at establishing a shared vocabulary of exercises and games: le Jeu, clown, pleasure, complicity, vulnerability, generosity, sensitivity.

-Week 2 / Developing Clown Theatre in Context
+Week 2 / Developing Clown in Context

-Music & Performance – developing comedic material through musical games and exercises, song-writing, musical theatre, instrumental ensembles and choreography, led by Toby Park.
+Music, Song and Comedy – developing comedic material through musical games and exercises, song-writing, musical theatre, instrumental ensembles and choreography, led by Toby Park.

 Week 3 / Creating, Writing & Directing